linkerd/website/linkerd.io/content/gsoc.md

 Linkerd provides rich metrics that are stored in Prometheus out of the box.
 These are for both the control plane and data plane.
-The goal is to provide Alertmanager integration that comes out of the box, is configurable with preferred channels (email, slack) and works with ServiceProfiles to easily create alerts that are per-service and per-route.
+The goal is to provide Alertmanager integration that comes out of the box, is configurable with preferred channels (email, Slack) and works with ServiceProfiles to easily create alerts that are per-service and per-route.

 #### Expected outcomes